AFRINIC: Formation

-Before AFRINIC formed, IP addresses (IPv6 and IPv4) for Africa were distributed by the Asia-Pacific Network Information Centre (APNIC), the American Registry for Internet Numbers (ARIN), and the RIPE NCC.

-At an INET workshop in Malaysia in 1997, participants developed a proposal for an African regional Internet registry.
-An initial board of trustees came together in 2001, chaired by Nii Quaynor.
+Before AFRINIC formed, IP addresses for Africa were distributed by the Asia-Pacific Network Information Centre (APNIC), the American Registry for Internet Numbers (ARIN), and the RIPE NCC.
+At an Internet Society conference workshop in Malaysia in 1997, Alan Barrett, Nii Quaynor, Sana Bellamine, and Nasha Abdel-Baki developed a proposal for an African regional Internet registry.
+An initial board of trustees came together in 2001, chaired by Quaynor.

-The organization was established as an organization in Mauritius, with plans for technical operations in South Africa, backup and disaster recovery in Egypt, and training coordination in Ghana.
+The organization was established in Mauritius, with plans for technical operations in South Africa, backup and disaster recovery in Egypt, and training coordination in Ghana.
 ICANN gave AFRINIC provisional approval in October 2004.
-The registry became operational in February 2005.
-ICANN gave it final recognition in April 2005.
+The registry became operational in February 2005, and ICANN gave it final recognition in April 2005.
 Adiel Akplogan served as the founding CEO and stayed as CEO until 2015.
+Barrett became CEO in 2015.

 IPv4 exhaustion process

 IANA delegated relatively few IPv4 address blocks to AFRINIC, but as of 2015 AFRINIC had a relatively large amount of IPv4 address space that it had not yet allocated to network operators.
-In April 2017, AFRINIC became the last regional Internet registry to run down to its last /8 block of IPv4 addresses, thus triggering the final phase of its IPv4 exhaustion policy.
-As a result, AFRINIC then implemented a soft landing policy for allocating the last /8 to its users, in which, since Phase 2 of the exhaustion period (started in January 2020), each AFRINIC customer was eligible for one final maximum allocation of a /22 block of IPv4 addresses until the block was exhausted.
-In 2025, staff said that about 0.06% of their /8 IPv4 addresses remain available, about 1 million addresses.
+In April 2017, it became the last regional Internet registry to run down to its last /8 block of IPv4 addresses (/8 is CIDR notation representing about 16 million addresses), thus triggering the final phase of its IPv4 address exhaustion policy.
+As a result, AFRINIC implemented a "soft landing" policy for allocating the last /8 to its members.
+In phase 2 of the exhaustion period, which started in January 2020, members with qualifying requests are eligible for allocations of /22 blocks of IPv4 addresses (about 1,000 addresses each).
+Staff said that about 1 million IPv4 addresses remained available as of 2024.
+In 2026, staff said that 783,872 IPv4 addresses remained available, and that they had also recovered 3 million IPv4 addresses that could be reallocated.

-Sexual harassment and bullying complaint in 2018
+Sexual harassment and bullying complaint

-In March 2018, the RIR's head of external relations, Vymala Poligadu, alleged that the board chair, vice chair, and head of the financial department had planned to get her fired from her position.
-She also alleged that the board chair, Sunday Folayan, had sexually harassed a staff member.
-In response to a member complaint about high staff turnover, an anonymous person leaked an internal document with details of Poligadu's accusations to the organization's discussion mailing list.
-An independent Investigation Committee found evidence of one incident of harassment but not "bullying or intimidation".
-It also found that Folayan breached his non-disclosure agreement.
-Folayan and the vice-chair resigned from their positions.
-Many members criticized the Investigation Committee findings and the board's handling of the allegations.
+In March 2018, the head of external relations alleged that the board chair, vice chair, and head of the financial department had planned to get her fired from her position.
+She also alleged that the chair had sexually harassed a staff member.
+An independent investigation committee found evidence of one incident of harassment but not "bullying or intimidation", and it found that the chair had breached his non-disclosure agreement.
+The chair and vice-chair resigned from their positions.
+Some members criticized the investigation committee's findings and the board's handling of the allegations.
 In the May 2018 board election, a majority of voters chose the "none of the above" option as a protest vote.

-Theft of IP address space reported in 2019
+Theft of IP address space

-Starting as early as 2013, AFRINIC IP addresses were misused to forward spam.
-In 2016 and 2017, independent researcher Ronald Guilmette notified AFRINIC of suspicious patterns of activity related to AFRINIC IPs.
-In March 2019, based on information from the U.S. Federal Bureau of Investigation, the Supreme Court of Mauritius ordered AFRINIC to investigate suspicious activities related to IPv4 blocks.
+As early as 2013, AFRINIC IP addresses were misused to forward spam.
+In 2016 and 2017, independent researcher Ronald Guilmette notified AFRINIC of suspicious patterns of activity related to its IPs.
+In March 2019, based on information from the U.S. Federal Bureau of Investigation, the Supreme Court of Mauritius ordered the organization to investigate suspicious activities related to IPv4 blocks.